UoB-COMSM0166/2026-group-27/README.md

 * And the coins are added to their total balance
 * Given the player enters the shop
 * When they purchase an upgrade
-* Then currency is deducted correctly
+* Then the coins are deducted correctly
 * And the upgrade is applied to the gameplay